danbev/learning-iot/doc/usart.md

 The difference between bit rate and baud rate is that bit rate is the number of bits sent per second, where as baud rate is the number of signal units per second.
-The bit rate is the number of bits to be transmitted per second, the are of two states, either 1 or 0.
+The bit rate is the number of bits to be transmitted per second, they are of two states, either 1 or 0.
 When this is converted into a signal and travels on a wire the signal can get distorted due to noise.
-So the 1s and 0s we send from the application might have a different representation on the wire and this is the reason for talking about symbols instread of bits.
+So the 1s and 0s we send from the application might have a different representation on the wire and this is the reason for talking about symbols instead of bits.

 So we know already that the baud rate is the number of changes to the signal per second accross the wire.
 Now the baud rate can be higher or lower than the bit rate.